 Friday 30th July 2010

 The next step was to get the full message and then push up to a little ColdFusion XML consumer to put it all in a database structure.

 Starting from the previous bash script I had to then grab the full message to POST up the ColdFusion website to process the data.

-The bash script is something... more
+The bash script... more